sigmer/portaldocs/gallery-sdk/templates/gallery-items.md

 ```

 #### Configuring the Azure Package Loader Tool
 In order to use the gallery loader you will need to set some values in the AzureGallery.exe.config file.
-You can <a href="https://auxdocs.azurewebsites.net/en-us/Downloads/DownloadGallery" target="_blank">download the test certificate here</a>.
+You can download the test certificate [here](https://ms.portal.azure.com/#@microsoft.onmicrosoft.com/asset/Microsoft_Azure_KeyVault/Certificate/https://gallerypackagedeployment.vault.azure.net/certificates/GalleryPackageDeploymentCertificate/fe40acd4ea7741f6b5d626a5f0520327) and the required Password [here](https://ms.portal.azure.com/#@microsoft.onmicrosoft.com/asset/Microsoft_Azure_KeyVault/Secret/https://gallerypackagedeployment.vault.azure.net/secrets/GalleryPackageDeploymentCertifiace-Password/281c3c84a3d54a6db6c0213903e4d4c1).

+If you are a Microsoft FTE and do not have permissions to access the certificates, please join the right groups following instructions [here](../../portal-sdk/generated/top-onboarding.md#join-dls-and-request-permissions).
+If you are an external partner, request permissions through the Microsoft team you are collaborating with to light up your extension.

 In order to publish to production, you must contact the [1store team](mailto:1store@microsoft.com).

 ```xml
 <appSettings>